wirtzdan/roam-js-extensions/README.md

 # Roam JS Extension

-This is a collection of my JS Extension for Roam Research.
+This is a collection of my JS Extensions for Roam Research.

 ## Extensions